ulrich-matthis/deep-learning-challenge/Neural_Network_Report.md

 loss: 0.5544  accuracy: 0.7262

 Some further adjustments that could have been made to assist our model would be to further trim down our data features to see if any of the other included columns following preprocessing were causing any unforseen interference for our model.
-Another suggestion would be to use the available keras tuner to provide additional developer assistance with the creation of this model in a more streamline manner.
+Another suggestion would be to use the available keras tuner to provide additional developer assistance with the creation of this model in a more streamlined manner.